 They provide the opportunity for each young person to think about and voice what they would like to do Post 16 or 18 and what their career aspirations might be.
 Students might need information about the range of options available to them, thinking about what a job might involve or checking out what skills or qualifications they may need.
 A careers action plan is then written which is fed into the EHCP reviews for each student and actioned accordingly.

 We have recently set up links with the Careers and Enterprise Company and will shortly have a Careers and Enterprise Advisor who works closely with Laura Wright (14-19 Phase Leader).
 Last academic year we were successful in a bid for funding to help expand the range of work experience/training opportunities, outside of the Academy.
 This grant has paid for our students to attend weekly college courses at Clarendon College this academic year.

 This academic year we will be working on developing our links with local employers so that students will have the opportunity to hear from real employers what skills they are looking for, and what types of jobs are available locally.
 We also hope to involve them in mock interviews.

 In February 2019 we held a Transition Event at the academy.
 Our 14-19 Phase Leader, Laura Wright is currently in the process of organising this event and inviting a range of education and employment opportunity providers to allow parents/carers to begin to find out the range of provision on offer.
-We are expanding this further by holding informal ‘coffee morning/afternoon/evening’ where parents/carers can find out more about the support available to young people wanting to undertake voluntary, supported, or paid work.
+We have expanded this further by holding informal ‘coffee morning/afternoon/evening’ where parents/carers can find out more about the support available to young people wanting to undertake voluntary, supported, or paid work.
 Our first coffee morning took place in the Autumn Term 2018, followed by a coffee afternoon in the Spring Term 2019.
 We have had extremely positive feedback from parents/careers, external providers and staff about these events and plan to continue holding these events next academic year.